Database of Precedents

 -

-2.7 Complaints and appeals – FIBAA – Partial compliance (2017) Lack of impartiality in the appeals process; lack of clear complaints procedures.
+2.7 Complaints and appeals – QQI – Compliance (2019) Scope of the appeals system

 Full decision: see agency register entry